skysoft501/Anonymous-Messenger/README.md

 # *Warning*

  For educational purposes only.
-This script is hosted on my website and it works perfectly.
+This program is hosted on my server and it works perfectly.
- Using this script to spam or forge email is strictly prohibited.
+ Using this program to spam or forge email is strictly prohibited.
 Infact, using this program outside a private onion network with an excellent, 3rd-party email server, there's a 99.99% chance your email will be directed to spam folder and it's very easy to trace the origin of emails sent